arangodb/arangodb/Documentation/DocuBlocks/Rest/Import/post_api_import.md

 @startDocuBlock post_api_import
 @brief imports documents from JSON

-@RESTHEADER{POST /_api/import,Import JSON data as documents, RestImportHandler}
+@RESTHEADER{POST /_api/import,Import JSON data as documents, importData}

 @RESTDESCRIPTION
 Load JSON data and store it as documents into the specified collection.